remix-run/remix/.changeset/chilled-ants-care.md

 "@remix-run/dev": patch
 ---

-fix(remix-dev): Remove logical nullish assignment which is incompatible with Node v14.
+Remove logical nullish assignment, which is incompatible with Node v14.